Self Guided Walking Holidays in Montenegro

 South Montenegro and Kotor Bay in Style centre-based self guided walking holiday offers a truly wonderful itinerary which includes some of the best walks in South Montenegro, considered one of the most breathtaking areas in Europe.
 You will stay in two hand-picked four star hotels and these are both included along circular routes that give you the best scenery available of Lovcen National Park and Boka Kotorska Bay (UNESCO site).

-Our Montenegro walking holidays offer truly wonderful itineraries which include some of the best walks in Montenegro, considered one of the most breathtaking areas in Europe.
+Our Montenegro walking holidays offer genuinely beautiful itineraries which include some of the best walks in Montenegro, considered one of the most breathtaking areas in Europe.

-Our itineraries on the Montenegrin coast include walks in Lovcen National Park and Vrmac Peninsula, with amazing views of the beautiful bay of Kotor and a chance to experience the tranquil old world charm of Perast.
+Our itineraries on the Montenegrin coast include walks in Lovcen National Park and Vrmac Peninsula, with fantastic views of the beautiful bay of Kotor and a chance to experience the quiet old world charm of Perast.

 Our Complete Montenegro walking holiday allows you to walk the length and breadth of Montenegro in a two-week scenic self guided walking tour, which takes in all the iconic sites of this beautiful country.